2sic/2sxc-docs/2sxc Docs Generator/basics/data/fields/index.md

 1. [Number](xref:Basics.Data.Fields.Number) - for any kind of number like 1, 2, 3 or with decimals
 1. [String](xref:Basics.Data.Fields.String) - for string types or when you other options don't fit

-## General Settings for all Fields

-[@All](xref:Basics.Data.Fields.GeneralSettings) is not a field-type, but contains core information about a field like name, help-text and more.
-Every field has these configurations.

 ## History